Ruuubickk/NotEditingBasisShapekey/README.md

 2. Open Blender, go to `Edit > Preferences > Add-ons > Install`
 3. Select the downloaded ZIP file and click `Install Add-on`
-4. Enable the add-on by checking the checkbox next to `Shapekey Warning`
+4. Enable the add-on by checking the checkbox next to `Shapekey Warning` 4.5.
+(If the addon does not show up in the list, you might need to install the file inside the zip folder directly in the addons folder located in your blender install : C:\Program Files\Blender Foundation\Blender X.X\X.X\scripts\addons)
 5. Press the N key in the Viewport to select the Shapekey Warning side-panel and configure it as you wish!

 ## Usage